gmohlamo/vbSparkle/README.md

 A partial evaluator reads a program (called the subject program) along with some of the inputs for that program, and evaluates only the parts of the program that depend on the inputs provided.
 Once all these parts have been evaluated, the remaining program (called the residual program) is emitted as output.

-For exemple, a pre-compilation process would transform the following subjet code:
+For example, a pre-compilation process would transform the following subjet code:
 ```vb
 var1 = 3*3
 var2 = sin(arg1)